-Rename refactoring allows you to rename symbols and files globally with all the references to them in the code corrected automatically.
+Rename refactoring allows you to rename symbols, files, and directories globally with all the references to them in the code corrected automatically.

 Renaming local variables or private methods can be done easily inline since only the limited scope is affected.
 Renaming classes or public methods could potentially impact a lot of files.
 In this case, we suggest that you preview potential changes before you refactor.

 Rename a symbol

 Select the item to be renamed.